 - Your child’s health and development: ask any questions and talk about any worries you have or things you’ve noticed about your child.
 You might also want to ask about what you can do for your child in between appointments.

 - You and your family: talk with your nurse about how you’re feeling and how your family is going.
 If you’re finding it hard to cope or feeling low, it’s a good idea to tell your child and family health nurse.
 They can help you with these feelings.

 - Next appointments: check when and where your next appointment is.

 If you have any concerns in between your regular appointments, you can always make an earlier appointment to see your nurse.
 If your child is sick, you need to see a GP or go to your local hospital.

 Appointments with your local child and family health nurse are free.

 Child and family health nurses in different states and territories

 Different states and territories refer to child and family health nurses in different ways.

 In most states and territories, they’re called child health nurses or child and family health nurses.
-In Victoria they’re called maternal and child health nurses.
+In Victoria and the Australian Capital Territory, they’re called maternal and child health nurses.